netdata/netdata/docs/tutorials/using-host-labels.md

 ### Automatic labels

 When Netdata starts, it captures relevant information about the system and converts them into automatically-generated host labels.
-You can these use these to logically organize your systems via health entities, exporting metrics, streaming/master status, and more.
+You can use these to logically organize your systems via health entities, exporting metrics, streaming/master status, and more.

 They capture the following: